-- (a) Adopting an integrated approach, ki uta ki tai, that recognises the interconnectedness of the whole environment to determine the location and form of urban development; - (b) Protecting and enhancinge mana whenua /tangata whenua freshwater values, including mahinga kai, in partnership with mana whenua/tangata whenua; - (c) Providinge for mana whenua/tangata whenua and their relationship with their culture, land, water, wāhi tapu and other taonga; - (d) Incorporatinge the use of mātauranga Māori to ensure the effects of urban development are considered appropriately; - (e) The effects of use and development of land on water, including the effects on receiving environments (both freshwater and the coastal marine area); - (f) The target attribute states set for the catchment;
+- (a) Adopting an integrated approach, ki uta ki tai, that recognises the interconnectedness of the whole environment to determine the location and form of urban development; - (b) Protecting and enhancinge mana whenua /tangata whenua freshwater values, including

-- (g) The extent to which Require that the urban development, including stormwater discharges, earthworks and vegetation clearance meets any limits set in a regional plan and the effect of any exceedances; - (h) The extent to which Requiring that urban development is located and designed and constructed using the principles incorporates Water Sensitive Urban Design techniques to avoid adverse effects of contaminants on water bodies from the use and development of the land; - (i) Require that urban development located and designed to minimise the extent and volume of earthworks and to follow, to the extent practicable, existing land contours; - Require that urban development is located and designed to protect and enhance gully heads, rivers, lakes, wetlands, springs, riparian margins and estuaries; The extent to which the location of lot boundaries and new roads protects and enhances the health and wellbeing of adjacent rivers, lakes, wetlands, springs, riparian margins, and receiving environments, including the natural form and flow of the waterbody. - (k) The extent to which Require hydrological controls to avoid minimises adverse effects of runoff quantity (flows and volumes) and maintain, to the extent practicable, on natural stream flows; - (I) The extent to which Requiring urban development incorporates stormwater quality management that will minimise the generation of contaminants, and maximises, to the extent practicable, the removal of contaminants from stormwater; - (m) Requiring The provision of riparian buffers for urban development adjacent to natural waterbodies for all waterbodies and avoid piping of rivers; - (ma) The extent to which the development avoids piping of rivers and whether there is a functional need for the activity in that location; - (n) The practicability of Daylighting rivers within the area proposed for urban development area, where practicable; - (o) The extent to which rivers and wetlands within the area proposed for urban developmenthave been mapped, and whether the scale of the urban development necessitates such mapping Mapping of rivers and wetlands; - (p) Efficient end use of water and alternate water supplies for non- potable use; - (g) Perotecting drinking water sources from inappropriate use and development; and - (r) Aapplying a catchment an integrated management approach to wastewater networks including partnering with mana whenua as kaitiaki and allowance for appropriately designed overflow points where necessary to support growth and consideration of different approaches to wastewater management to resolve overflow.
+- mahinga kai, in partnership with mana whenua/tangata whenua; - (c) Providinge for mana whenua/tangata whenua and their relationship with their culture, land, water, wāhi tapu and other taonga; - (d) Incorporatinge the use of mātauranga Māori to ensure the effects of urban development are considered appropriately; - (e) The effects of use and development of land on water, including the effects on receiving environments (both freshwater and the coastal marine area); - (f) The target attribute states set for the catchment; - (g) The extent to which Require that the urban development, including stormwater discharges, earthworks and vegetation clearance meets any limits set in a regional plan and the effect of any exceedances; - (h) The extent to which Requiring that urban development is located and designed and constructed using the principles incorporates Water Sensitive Urban Design techniques to minimise the generation of contaminants from stormwater runoff, and maximise, to the extent practicable, the removal of contaminants from stormwater avoid adverse effects of contaminants on water bodies from the use and development of the land; - (i) Require that urban development located and designed to minimise the extent and volume of earthworks and to follow, to the extent practicable, existing land contours; - Require that urban development is located and designed to protect and enhance gully heads, rivers, lakes, wetlands, springs, riparian margins and estuaries; The extent to which the urban development is located and designed location of lot boundaries and new roads to protects and enhances the health and wellbeing of adjacent rivers, lakes, wetlands, springs, riparian margins, and receiving environments, including the natural form and flow of the waterbody. - (k) The extent to which Require hydrological controls to avoid minimises adverse effects of runoff quantity (flows and volumes) and maintain, to the extent practicable, on natural stream flows; - (I) The extent to which Requiring urban development incorporates stormwater quality management that will minimise the generation of contaminants, and maximises, to the extent practicable, the removal of contaminants from stormwater; - (m) Requiring The provision of riparian buffers for urban development adjacent to natural waterbodies for all waterbodies and avoid piping of rivers; - (ma) The extent to which the development avoids piping of rivers and whether there is a functional need for the activity in that location; - (n) The practicability of Daylighting rivers within the area proposed for urban development area, where practicable; - (o) The extent to which rivers and wetlands within the area proposed for urban development have been mapped, and whether the scale of the urban development necessitates such mapping Mapping of rivers and wetlands; - (p) Efficient end use of water and alternate water supplies for non- potable use; - (q) Pprotecting drinking water sources from inappropriate use and development; and - (r) Aapplying a catchment an integrated management approach to wastewater networks including partnering with mana whenua as kaitiaki and allowance for appropriately designed overflow points where necessary to support growth and consideration of different approaches to wastewater management to resolve overflow.